waiting-for-dev/devise-jwt/README.md

 `devise-jwt` is a [devise](https://github.com/plataformatec/devise) extension which uses [JWT](https://jwt.io/) tokens for user authentication.
 It follows [secure by default](https://en.wikipedia.org/wiki/Secure_by_default) principle.

+This gem is just a replacement for cookies when these can't be used.
+As cookies, a token expired with `devise-jwt` will mandatorily have an expiration time.
+If you need that your users never sign out, you will be better off with a solution using refresh tokens, like some implementation of OAuth2.

 You can read about which security concerns this library takes into account and about JWT generic secure usage in the following series of posts:

 - [Stand Up for JWT Revocation](http://waiting-for-dev.github.io/blog/2017/01/23/stand_up_for_jwt_revocation/)